Sequential Compressed Sensing or Recursive

 useful corollary is that if the sparsity pattern changes slowly enough,

-the KF CS-residual estimate stabilizes to within a small error of the
+the KF-CS estimate stabilizes to within a small error of the

 genie-aided KF estimate.
 An analogous result is also obtained for LS